truongaw/Deep-RL-Arm/README.md

 <img src="https://github.com/dusty-nv/jetson-reinforcement/raw/master/docs/images/gazebo_arm.jpg">

 The plugins which hook the learning into the simulation are located in the `gazebo/` directory of the repo.
 The RL agent and the reward functions are to be defined in [`ArmPlugin.cpp`](gazebo/ArmPlugin.cpp).
+The robot has two scenarios, challenge 1 and challenge 2.
+Challenge 1 reward functions are defined in gazebo/ArmPlugin.cpp.
+If challenge 2 is requested, please change ArmPlugin2.cpp to ArmPlugin.cpp